 Bangkok airways have a monopoly on flights from Bangkok to Siem Reap, so expect to pay between 4,500 to 5,000 baht one way!
-Remember to have USD for the visa entrance to Siem Reap - I think its about $20 USD. about 7 years ago
+Remember to have USD for the visa entrance to Siem Reap - I think its about $20 USD. over 10 years ago

 You can fly from Kuala Lumpur or Singapore fairly cheaply (though not sure if that helps you) or though it can sometimes end up cheaper going via a major hub, ie:

 Airasia fly from Bangkok and/or Kaula Lumpur to Phomn Penh and then you could transfer by car or by boat down the Mekong.
 Or they fly from KL to Siem Reap.

 I did a Bangkok airways travel pass which worked out to be good value, but you have to fly three sectors with them - we did BKK - SR - BKK - Koh Samui - BKK and it cost around $150 a couple of years ago.
 We arranged our ticket on the ground in BKK through our hotel concierge, but for both websites, they have cheaper, advance bookings.

 We stayed here http://www.bopha-angkor.com/ in Siem Reap and it was a great hotel.
 Walking distance to the restaurants, but out of the melay.
 The hotel was clean, comfortable, had AC and a pool.